aerospike/aerospike-client-python/doc/admin_create_user.md

 **roles**, a list specifying the roles to be assigned to the newly created user.

-**policies**, the dictionary of policies to be given while creating a user in the database.
+**policy**, the dictionary of policy options to be given while creating a user in the database.

 ## Return Values
 Returns an integer status code